AdamPaternostro/Azure-Databricks-Log4J-To-AppInsights/README.md

 ## Issues
 - This is currently being tested.
-- The sed command in teh appinsights_logging_init.sh could be smarter.
+- The sed command in the appinsights_logging_init.sh could be smarter.
 I just needs to append versus a full replace.

 ## Configuration Steps
 1. Create Databricks workspace in Azure